sithmel/Do-androids-dream-of-electric-duck/README.md

 Every interface constitutes a contract: a promise to support a set of methods and attributes.

 ---
+### Duck typing
+Note: In dynamic languages (such as Python and Javascript), duck typing instead is widely used.

+"If it walks like a duck and it quacks like a duck, then it must be a duck"

+That translates in:
+---
 ```js
 function do(maybeDuck) {
   if (maybeDuck.walks && maybeDuck.quacks) {